 The project is running as three streams:

-- The Technical stream is currently in the initial research and analysis phase undergoing development of new draft technician qualifications and is progressing under the guidance of the Technical Advisory Committee (TAC).
+- The Technician stream is currently in the initial research and analysis phase undergoing development of new draft technician qualifications and is progressing under the guidance of the Technical Advisory Committee (TAC).
 Industry experts are also being approached to include two additional TAC members to provide guidance for the review of the training package components.
 The technical stream will focus on the development of the 4 new qualifications below as well as absorbing the Victorian accredited Diploma of Applied Technologies course into the MEM Manufacturing and Engineering Training Package: